noahehall/theBookOfNoah/web_technoligies/core/_serviceWorkers.md

       - communication

+## ServiceWorkerRegistration
+  - represents a service worker registration

+## ServiceWorkerState
+  - state of the service worker

 ## ServiceWorkerContainer
   - Provides facilities to register, unregister, and update service workers, and access the state of service workers and their registrations.